rubixchain/learn/docs/developer-guides/setup/fullnode.md

 ---
-title: Become a Fullnode
+title: Run Full Node

 ---
-# Become a Fullnode
+# Run a Full Node

 This guide walks you through the complete fullnode setup: installing PostgreSQL, preparing your database, fetching Rubix executables, and running the fullnode.